AN MFA THESIS DANCE SERIES

 ERIN REYNOLDS is the artistic director of the dance company Erin Reynolds Performances.
 She is a part of an ongoing collaboration, E&C, with Collette Kollewe with whom she has been choreographing and dancing for over ten years, and one of the founding members of the collaborative dance company Bare Outlines.

-She has Associate degrees in Dance and Chemistry from Cabrillo College, a Bachelor of Arts degree in Dance and Performance Studies from the University of California, Berkeley, and is currently a Master of Fine Arts candidate in Dance and Graduate Teaching Associate at the California State University, Long Beach.
+She has Associate degrees in Dance and Chemistry from Cabrillo College, a Bachelor of Arts degree in Dance and Performance Studies from the University of California, Berkeley, and a Master of Fine Arts degree in Dance from the California State University, Long Beach.

 MFA THESIS CHOREOGRAPHER BIO